-Little Caesars founder dies at 87
+Little Caesars founder Mike Ilitch dies at 87

 Ilitch is survived by his wife of more than 60 years, as well as seven adult children, 22 grandchildren and three great-grandchildren.

-Ilitch had deep roots in Detroit, and his son says his "passion" for the city will loom large in his legacy.
+Ilitch had deep roots in Detroit, and his son said his "passion" for the city will loom large in his legacy.

+"I've never seen a man more dedicated to this community and to baseball than Mr. I," Tigers General Manager Al Avila said in a statement.
+"What he has done for this franchise, and for Detroit, is immeasurable.
+He was always there to give us whatever we needed because he wanted greatness and happiness for all of us -- especially the fans."

+Red Wings Coach Jeff Blashill said Ilitch helped spur regeneration in Detroit and make Michigan one of the best states in hockey.

 Born and raised in Detroit, Ilitch's family touts his life as a "remarkable American success story."
 He was born in 1929 to immigrants from Macedonia who had come to the United States five years earlier.